Include it when

 Model access in reference form

-The catalog only names the categories and examples here.
+This page just names the categories and examples.
 The chooser logic lives on model access, and the credential-boundary logic lives on security.

 Product surfaces for humans first: app UX, account features, saved context, and product-specific tools already bundled together.